Individualized Treatment in Treating Patients with Stage II-IVB Nasopharyngeal Cancer Based on EBV DNA

 IX.
 Quality of life (hearing).
 (Randomized Phase II and Phase III)

 X. Quality of life (peripheral neuropathy).
 (Randomized Phase II and Phase III)

 XI.
 Cost effectiveness.
 (Randomized Phase II and Phase III)

-Patients undergo intensity modulated radiation therapy (IMRT) once daily (QD) 5 days a week for 6.5 weeks and receive low-dose cisplatin intravenously (IV) over 30-60 minutes once weekly during IMRT for a maximum of 6 doses.
+Patients undergo intensity modulated radiation therapy (IMRT) once daily (QD) 5 days a week for 6.5 to 7 weeks and receive low-dose cisplatin intravenously (IV) over 30-60 minutes or high-dose cisplatin IV over 3 hours once weekly during IMRT.
 Beginning 1 week after chemoradiation, plasma samples are collected for EBV DNA analysis.

 PHASE II: Patients with detectable EBV DNA from pre-treatment analysis are randomized to 1 of 2 treatment arms.

 ARM I: Patients receive PF regimen comprising cisplatin IV over 60-180 minutes and fluorouracil IV over 96 hours continuously beginning at least 4 weeks after completion of IMRT.
 Treatment repeats every 28 days for 3 courses in the absence of disease progression or unacceptable toxicity.

 ARM II: Patients receive GT regimen comprising paclitaxel IV over 1 hour and gemcitabine hydrochloride IV over 30 minutes on days 1 and 8 at least 4 weeks after completion of IMRT.
 Treatment repeats every 21 days for 4 courses in the absence of disease progression or unacceptable toxicity.